 Normally, Dwajastambam’s are made of wood.
 However, those made up of stone can also be used.
-But the point to be noted is they must be of single origin.
+But the point to be noted is they must be of a single origin.
 Stone dwajasthambams are vividly used in some areas of Telangana and Karnataka.

-All the parts of the wood Kodimaram’s are usually covered with copper, silver or gold sheets.
+All the parts of the wood Kodimaram’s are usually covered with copper, silver, or gold sheets.

 A strong, large and long tree that can withstand for many years like teak are selected and are prepared into flagstaffs following several rituals as mentioned in Agamas.
 Coming to the stone dwajasthambam, they should be hard without any cracks or veins.

-The shape of Dwajastambam can be round, Square, hexagonal and even octagonal.
+The shape of Dwajastambam can be round, square, hexagonal, and even octagonal.

 Dwajastambam’s can be of any size that fits like a flagstaff and there is no clear restriction about the height.
 But many believe that height is important and it should be at least equal to the sikara.

-A clear distance between the dwajasthambam and main deity in the garbhalayam should be maintained.
+A clear distance between the dwajasthambam and the main deity in the garbhalayam should be maintained.
 In a way where even if it falls it should not touch the garbhalayam especially the idol of the deity.

 Significance of Dwajasthambam

-Like the Moola Virat (Main Idol of the deity) and the Utsava Vigrahas (Idols used in temple festivals), several other things in the temple are very important for the worship as they are considered as the places where the god’s power is more concentrated.
+Like the Moola Virat (Main Idol of the deity) and the Utsava Vigrahas (Idols used in temple festivals), several other things in the temple are very important for worship as they are considered as the places where the god’s power is more concentrated.

 One such is the Dwajasthambam.
 That is why whenever we go to the temple we normally offer prayers to it and enter the main sanctum of the temple.